abesleistigal/datascience-notes/nnets/applied.md

          *     cross entropy error was divided by the sum of M
          *     eliminates need for imputation

+<a name="choi2016"</a> [1] E. Choi, M.T.
+Bahadori, E. Searles, C. Coffey, J. Sun, Multi-layer Representation Learning for Medical Concepts, (2016).
+Retrieved from [here](http://arxiv.org/abs/1602.05568)
+    *    objective is to develop dense vector representations of medical concept codes that encode latent information not represented in one-hot coding
+    *    challenges assoicated with learning electronic health record (EHR) data representations:
+         *    EHR data structured as visits that are temporally ordered but each visit consists of an unordered set of medical codes
+         *    there is a desire to make representations interpretable
+         *    necessity to scale to large EHR data sets
+    *    authors propose Med2Vec algorithm to learn code and visit level representations
+         *    demonstrated on two datasets of 3 million and 5.5 million visits
+         *    use a multi-layer perceptron architecure with ReLU
+              *     output visit layer is trained to predict visit representations for a surrounding context window
+              *     intermediate hidden layer is trained to construct code-level representations using skip-gram method
+              *     apply a non-negative weight constraint to form a non-negative matrix that allows interpretable features by finding the top k codes that have the largest values for the ith coordinate
+              *     generates code representations that are close (by consine similarity) to related concepts

 ## 2015
 <a name="Lipton2015"></a>Lipton, Z. C., Kale, D. C., Elkan, C., & Wetzell, R. (2015).
 Learning to Diagnose with LSTM Recurrent Neural Networks.
 Retrieved from [here](http://arxiv.org/abs/1511.03677)